sassoftware/viya4-monitoring-kubernetes/logging/README.md

 The script creates the namespace into which the components are deployed.
 By default, the components are deployed into the namespace `logging`.

+**Note:* If you are deploying SAS Viya Logging on OpenShift, you must follow the deployment process documented in [SAS Viya Logging on OpenShift](/logging/OpenShift.md).**

 ## Update Logging Components

 Updates in place are supported.
 To update, re-run the